cedr-x/shellutils/Grow-KVM-storage.md

 Don't be scared.
 This will not touch data, only the entry point of the filesystem.
 There nothing to worry (except a power issue)

 What we'll gonna do is to change the end boundary of the physical volume partition.
-If the PV is the whole device, this fdisk stuff can be skipped
+If the PV is the whole device, this fdisk stuff can be skipped and you can go straight to the pvresize below

 ```
 # fdisk /dev/vda